A7med7x7/ReproGen/README.md

   - GPU name
   - Driver version
   - CUDA/ROCm version
-  - gpu-type-smi output for deeper inspection
+  - gpu-type-smi output for inspection

 These utilities ensure that each run can be traced back with:

 - The exact code version
 - The full Python environment
-- The hardware details used
+- The hardware details used/GPU utilization

 ---
 #### Using MLflow functions